 Travelers that like hiking will get thrilled by the breathtaking paths that lie on the edge of the rocks.
 To be sure that you find a trail that fits you, you can join the well-organized walking tours in Amorgos, provided by FindInGreece .
 Apart from hiking, you may also like to collect Amorgian herbs, go on fishing trips or even make your own traditional pottery.
 If you want, even more, check all the activities in Amorgos.

 If you visit Amorgos during July and August, you should definitely not miss the traditional fests that are held in its picturesque villages all around the island.
 In 25th and 26th of July, fests are held in Kato Meria and in Katapola.
 On the 6th of August, a big fest is held in Chora.
 People are gathered in Loza square where spontaneous traditional dances spark under the songs of local musicians.
 Around the 15th of August, fests are held in Lagada, just above the port of Aegiali.
 All the taverns have live music and people are strolling around and dancing under the sounds of Aegean and Greek music.

-No need to think it a lot!
-Search Ferryhopper for the schedules and take the ferry to Amorgos as soon as possible!
+Book online ferry tickets for Amorgos easily. in a few steps!
+Search with the Ferryhopper search engine for schedules, compare ferry companies and prices and take the ferry to Amorgos as soon as possible!